fog/fog-softlayer/examples/compute.md

      new_server.id # => 1337
    ```

-1. Provision a new BMC instance with flavor (simple).
+1. Provision a new Bare Metal instance with flavor (simple).

    ```ruby
      opts = {